quantify-os/quantify-core/docs/installation.rst

         We currently do not have a conda recipe for installation, instead we refer to the default pip installation within a conda environment.

 #.
 (Optionally) install quantify-scheduler

+    If you are interested to contribute to Quantify-scheduler you should :ref:`set it up for local development instead <Setting up for local development>`.
+You only need to replace :code:`quantify-core` with :code:`quantify-scheduler` in the provided commands.

     .. code-block::